Wilson Clash 100 Pro v2 Specs, Tech, Strings, & Tension

 StableSmart

-To further optimize the Wilson Clash 100 Pro v2, the racquet features StableSmart.
+To further optimize the Clash 100 Pro v2, the racquet features StableSmart.
 This unique geometric throat design helps ensure the racquet’s flex doesn’t detract too much from its power while maintaining optimal stability and predictable response.

 Parallel Drilling